najibullahjafari/rails_react_webpack/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Gregoire Vella due to his effort with this great UI.
+I would like to thank Microverse.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>